DKolombage/random-perturbations-evp/README.md

 # License: BSD 2-Clause License (http://opensource.org/licenses/BSD-2-Clause)
 ```

 This repository provides code for the experiments of the paper "Offline-online approximation of multiscale eigenvalue problems with random defects" by Dilini Kolombage and Barbara Verfürth.
-The code is based on the module `gridlod` developed by Fredrik Hellman and Tim Keil, and `random_perturbations` that has been developed by Barbara extend the PGLOD with the offline-online strategy for random defects and were written by Barbara Verfürth.
-This repository provides code for the experiments of the paper "Offline-online approximation of multiscale eigenvalue problems with random defects" by Dilini Kolombage and Barbara Verfürth.
-The code is based on the module `gridlod` developed by Fredrik Hellman and Tim Keil, and `random_perturbations` that has been developed by Barbara Verfürth.
-The module `gridlod` consists of code for PGLOD and is provided as a submodule.
+The code is based on the module `gridlod` developed by Fredrik Hellman and Tim Keil, and `random_perturbations` by Barbara Verfürth.
+The The subfolder `gridlod` consists of code for PGLOD.
 The subfolder `random_perturbations` extend the PGLOD with the offline-online strategy for random defects for the source problem.
 The subfolder `eigen_problem` extends this offline-online strategy for the eigenvalue problem with random defects.
 It further contains the code for an alternate online-offline strategy.
 The files in the `eigen_problem` were written by Dilini Kolombage.

 ## Setup